playgen/sports-team-manager/ReadMe.md

 # Installer
 [Wix](http://wixtoolset.org/) is used to create the Windows installer.

-Using the game-launcher repository, games can be launched using a url.
+Using the [Game Launcher](https://gitlab.com/playgen/game-launcher) repository, games can be launched using a URL.

 ## Requirements:
 - Wix Toolset